 Parents are a welcome asset to our school.
 They play a very important role through their active participation and involvement in the Site Council, Parent Teacher Organization (PTO), Sports Booster Club, and serving as volunteers in the classrooms.
 These services are invaluable in assisting us to meet our goal of providing a positive learning environment for our children.
-Our annual events include open house, back to school night, halloween carnival and sporting events.
+We provide annual events such as Open House, Back to School Night, halloween carnival and sporting events.
 These programs and activities are what help establish our school culture.
 We ask that parents that wish to volunteer on a regular basis have their fingerprints cleared through the district office.
 Any questions, concerns or inquiries about our school and activities should be directed to Dr. Merrill M. Grant, Superintendent, at (530) 289-3473.